Matching Drivers to Riders: A Two-stage Robust Approach: Two-Stage Stochastic Bottleneck Matching Problem (TSSMB)

 \section{Two-Stage Stochastic Bottleneck Matching Problem (TSSMB)}

-\subsection{Problem formulation}
+\subsection{Problem Formulation}

-In this section, we consider a variant of the TSRMB problem with an expected second stage cost over scenarios instead of a worst-case cost.
-In particular, we consider a set $R_1$ of first stage riders which is given first, and must immediately and irrevocably be matched to a subset of drivers $D_1$ ($D_1 \subset D$).
-Once $R_1$ is matched, a scenario $S_i \subset R_2$ is revealed from a list ${\cal S}= \{ S_1, \ldots, S_q \} $ with probability $p_i$ and need to be matched using the remaining drivers.
-The expected second stage cost is $\sum\limits_{i=1}^q p_i \cdot cost_2(D\setminus D_1, S_i)$.
+In this section, we consider a variant of the TSRMB problem with an expected second-stage cost over scenarios instead of a worst-case cost.
+In particular, we consider a set $R_1$ of first-stage riders which is given first, and must immediately and irrevocably be matched to a subset of drivers $D_1 \subset D$.
+Once $R_1$ is matched, a scenario $S_i \subset R_2$ is revealed from a list ${\cal S}= \{ S_1, \ldots, S_q \} $ with probability $p_i$ and needs to be matched using the remaining drivers.
+The expected second-stage cost is $\sum\limits_{i=1}^q p_i \cdot cost_2(D\setminus D_1, S_i)$.
 The objective function is given by

 where $cost_1(D_1,R_1)$ and $cost_2(D\setminus D_1, S_i)$ are defined similarly to the TSRMB problem.
 For brevity of notation, we set $f(D_1) = cost_1(D_1,R_1) + \sum\limits_{i=1}^q p_i \cdot cost_2(D\setminus D_1, S_i)$.
 Given an optimal first-stage solution $D_1^*$, we denote $OPT_1 = cost_1(D_1^*,R_1)$, $OPT_2 = \sum\limits_{i=1}^q p_i \cdot cost_2(D\setminus D_1^*, S_i)$ and $OPT = OPT_1 + OPT_2$.